opensearch-project/documentation-website/_opensearch/install/docker.md

 To download a specific version of OpenSearch or OpenSearch Dashboards, modify the image tag in the command or reference.
 For example, `opensearchproject/opensearch:{{site.opensearch_version}}` will pull OpenSearch version {{site.opensearch_version}}.
 Refer to the official image repositories for available versions.
 {: .tip}

-1. Verify that Docker is working correctly by deploying OpenSearch in a single container:
+1. Verify that Docker is working correctly by deploying OpenSearch in a single container.
+The following command also sets `discovery.type` to `single-node` so that bootstrap checks succeed.
     ```bash
     docker run -d -p 9200:9200 -p 9600:9600 -e "discovery.type=single-node" opensearchproject/opensearch:latest
     ```
-1. Send a request to port 9200:
+1. Send a request to port 9200.
+A demo security configuration is automatically applied unless you explicitly disable it in the configuration.
+The default user credentials are `admin`:`admin`.
     ```bash
     curl https://localhost:9200 -ku 'admin:admin'
     ```